BlokasLabs/patchbox-os-docs/docs/SoftwareGuides.md

 ## TouchOSC2MIDI

-<a href="https://github.com/velolala/touchosc2midi" target="_blank">TouchOSC2MIDI</a> is a background process that translates <a href="https://hexler.net/software/touchosc" target="_blank">TouchOSC</a> compatible App interactions on your mobile device to MIDI messages on the PatchboxOS.
+<a href="https://github.com/velolala/touchosc2midi" target="_blank">TouchOSC2MIDI</a> is a background process that translates <a href="https://hexler.net/software/touchosc" target="_blank">TouchOSC</a> compatible App interactions on your mobile device to MIDI messages on the Patchbox OS.

-To use it, PatchboxOS must be connected to a local network or act as a WiFi hotspot.
+To use it, Patchbox OS must be connected to a local network or act as a WiFi hotspot.
 Your portable device must be connected to the same network.
-Open the TouchOSC app settings, and enter the IP of PatchboxOS device into ‘TouchOSC Bridge’ setting.
-If your network configuration permits it, the PatchboxOS may be auto-detected within the settings.
+Open the TouchOSC app settings, and enter the IP of Patchbox OS device into ‘TouchOSC Bridge’ setting.
+If your network configuration permits it, the Patchbox OS may be auto-detected within the settings.

 After the IP is set up, you may use the app to control audio software just as if you were using a MIDI controller.